Jbleezy/BO1-Reimagined/README.md

 * Added Mystery Box location in the Mainframe zone
 * Zombies now spawn in the Outside Warehouse zone when in the Courtyard zone
 * Zombies now spawn in the Bridge Warehouse Side zone when in the Upper Warehouse zone
+* Zombies no longer spawn in the Upper Warehouse zone when in the Bridge Warehouse Side zone
 * Zombies no longer spawn in the Outside Laboratory zone when in the Teleporter A zone
 * Zombies no longer spawn in the Outside Laboratory zone when in the Teleporter C zone
 * Increased cost of the door between the Outside Warehouse zone and the Warehouse zone from 750 points to 1000 points